bakins/minikube-prometheus-demo/README.md

 `minikube start --vm-driver=xhyve`.
 If not using the xhyve driver, just run `minikube start`.

-You can chek that the node is up and running by running: `minikube status`.
+You can check that the node is up and running by running: `minikube status`.
 You should see something like:
 ```
 minikubeVM: Running